-In 2016, we said farewell to a number of our favorite entertainers and personalities from the worlds of radio, television, movies, and music.
+In 2017, we said farewell to some of our favorite entertainers and personalities from the worlds of radio, television, movies, and music.

 They’re gone, but not forgotten.